chrisgpj/Nest-Site-Structure-Monitoring-Protocol/Work on the Protocol/Meta Data.md

 ## Notes
 [1] I prefer lattitude and longitude outside of scientific survey teams, because on many occasions where Eastings and Northings have been used, there have been translation issues.
 I have even had to deal with botched GPS data because of the conversion between these two, and that mistake originated from within an institution.

+Private locations do not need to be disclosed, and these may need to use some other identifying name scheme as well.

 [2] At no point anywhere in the protocol can the date be written in numbers and include the month before the day.

-[3] The ability to place auxiliary notes that pertain to tree-hollows in the protocol is one of my goals.
+[3] The ability to records observations about tree hollow ontogeny is one of my goals for this protocol.